 Business CISOs, CTOs and their teams are now reviewing and adjusting their security policies and controls in response to these threats.
 It is a priority that their key digital services such as critical domain names, web sites, and email continue to operate efficiently at high performance and availability, even when subjected to volumetric distributed denial of service (DDoS) attack.
 Ensuring this level of service and protection requires a resilient DNS service, which ensures uninterrupted name to IP address resolution – a critical digital service, without which your service stops working.

 So, when and why should domain owners upgrade their DNS provision to improve performance, resilience and availability?
-Hayath Hussein, Com Laude’s Group Client Services Director offers some great advice:
+Hayath Hussein, Com Laude’s Global Operations Director offers some great advice:

 “Distributed Denial-of-Service (DDoS) attacks are not a new phenomenon but in recent years there has been an upward trend both in terms of frequency and size of attack; giving rise to reputational damage, financial losses and the in-ability to conduct business online.

 I strongly recommend using a DDoS resilient DNS service on domains that would adversely affect your business in the event of any downtime.
 These will tend to be your key domains, that support your websites and emails – your digital crown jewels.
 It makes sense for many businesses to use a solution that withstands high volumetric attacks.”

 Com Laude’s Premium DNS solution, delivered in partnership with Neustar addresses the risks of DDoS attacks and provides:

 Our tried and tested migration approach offers a simple transfer process to the premium platform while maintaining the functionality to manage the domain names, and associated DNS, through our online portal.